Comic-Con-Museum/fan-forge-backend/API_DOCS.md

   tags: [ string ] // The tags to associate this exhibit with
   artifacts: [ // Information about the artifacts being uploaded
     {
-      // All fields from request body of POST /artifact, plus:
+      // All fields from request body of POST /artifact except parent, plus:
       image: string // the filename of that artifact's image.
     }
   ]